-Ecommerce giant Shopzilla saw 50 percent reduction in its operational budget by shrinking page load times from 7 seconds to 2 seconds.
+Ecommerce giant Shopzilla saw a 50 percent reduction in its operational budget by shrinking page load times from 7 seconds to 2 seconds.
 Performance improvements with a website design overhaul enabled the company to utilize the same hardware resources to efficiently in processing the same amount of website user requests.
-The improved website responsiveness also increased revenues by 12 percent as the retail store accommodated expanding Web traffic without prompting additional investments in consequently expanding hardware resources.
+The improved website responsiveness also increased revenues by 12 percent as the retail store accommodated expanding web traffic without prompting additional investments in consequently expanding hardware resources.

 And customer behavior doesn’t alter drastically when the delays are removed.
-When Google removed a delay of 0.4 seconds in providing search results, users still made 0.21 percent fewer searches even with the Web page performing optimally.
+When Google removed a delay of 0.4 seconds in providing search results, users still made 0.21 percent fewer searches even with the web page performing optimally.

 Additional efforts in enhancing website performance may stretch CapEx temporarily, but the tradeoff is ultimately justified as the extra investments translate into higher bottom line, increased revenue streams and minimum operational expenses.

 Websites with the steepest learning curve achieve the highest customer lock-in.
-Internet users consider the time taken in learning to use alternate websites as a significant switching cost, which acts as a mechanism to lock them in to online services offered via high-performance websites.
+Internet users consider the time taken in learning to use alternate websites as a significant switching cost, which acts as a mechanism to lock them into online services offered via high-performance websites.